 Managing Your Migraines

-Migraines cannot be cured, but our headache specialists at Mount Sinai recommend patients follow these important tips to help manage these episodes and minimize their impact.
+Migraines cannot be cured, but our headache specialists at Mount Sinai recommend these tips to help manage your headaches and minimize their impact.

-If you are on preventive agents, make sure that you take them regularly.
-These medications may work to reduce the number of migraines and make attacks more likely to respond to treatment, but this is unpredictable.
+Manage Your Medications: Medications are more likely to be effective if you take them soon after you notice symptoms.
+Be careful, though, because medication overuse can also cause headaches.
+Discuss any concerns with your doctor.
+If you are on preventive medication, take it regularly to reduce the number of migraines and make attacks more likely to respond to treatment.
 These medicines generally take several weeks to become effective, and many become more effective over subsequent months.
-Short trials are not helpful.

-Those susceptible to migraines have brains that do poorly with changes in the environment.
-That is why alterations in sleep timing and duration, missing meals, and fluctuations in hormone levels, stress levels, caffeine intake – and even shifts in the weather can easily trigger attacks.
-Read more about headache triggers and tips
+Keep a Steady Schedule: If you get a lot of migraines, it may be that your brain has difficulty adjusting to changes in the environment.
+Alterations in sleep timing and duration, missing meals, and fluctuations in hormone levels, stress levels, caffeine intake, and even shifts in the weather can easily trigger attacks.